DeanIsMe/SevSeg/README.md

 #### Current-limiting Resistors

 Don't forget that the display uses LEDs, so you should use current-limiting resistors in series with the *digit pins*.
 330 ohms is a safe value if you're unsure.
-If you use current-limiting resistors on the *segment pins* instead, then open up the SevSeg.h file and set RESISTORS_ON_SEGMENTS to 1 for optimal brightness.
+If you use current-limiting resistors on the *segment pins* instead, then set resistorsOnSegments to true (see the example SevSeg_Counter.ino).

 #### Hardware Configuration